hiqdev/composer-config-plugin/README.md

 - You can see the list of configs and files that plugin has detected and uses to build configs.
 It is located in `vendor/hiqdev/composer-config-plugin/output/__files.php`.

-- You can see the assembled configs in `vendor/hiqdev/composer-config-plugin-output` directory.
+- You can see the assembled configs in the output directory which is `vendor/hiqdev/composer-config-plugin-output` by default and can be configured with `config-plugin-output-dir` extra option in `composer.json`.

 ## Known issues